Category Archives: Sahara News

 Navigating the Sahara

-t to know my Sahara paper maps well.
+Having used them since before the advent of GPS, I’ve got to know my Sahara paper maps well.
 Then, when GPS came along, I could pinpoint my position on a paper map with an accuracy that was more than adequate for desert travel.
-Some of these colonial-era maps such as the IGN 200s are cartographic works of art, and unlike current nav technology, in the deep Sahara topography changes at geological speeds.
+Some of these colonial-era maps such as the IGN 200s are cartographic works of art, and unlike current nav technology, in the deep Sahara topography changes at a geological pace.

 In other words: a paper map of the deep Sahara from 1960 may still be accurate today.
 Tracks may become roads and villages become towns and even cities, but the open desert itself remains relatively unchanged.
 Is there a benefit in having a tiny map on your GPS rather than simply a waypoint to aim for or a tracklog to follow, even if your position on the map is displayed live?
 That’s essential for navigating a busy city with a Nuvi, but the Sahara is more like the sea where more often what you want is…